scttnlsn/nettle/README.md

 ------

 A store provides a simple interface to the GridFS entities in a MongoDB database.
-It provides basic `put` and `get` operations and allows the data to be arbitrarily processed.
+It provides basic `put`, `get`, and `delete` operations and allows the data to be arbitrarily processed.

     var nettle = require('nettle');
     var store = nettle.store({ db: 'nettle' });